RNZAF Base Ohakea: Civilian functions

 Ohakea functions as an alternate airport for heavy civilian aircraft, such as the Boeing 787 and Boeing 777, if they are unable to land at Auckland or Christchurch.
 This is mainly due to Ohakea's runway 09/27 being the third-longest in New Zealand and the airport's strategic location between the two airports (359 km from Auckland and 435 km from Christchurch).
 Ohakea has the facilities to process a significant number of passengers since the completion of a new terminal in 2014.

+Rangikea primary school opened in 1951 at Ohakea, and closed in 1966.
+It was replaced by Clifton School which opened in 1967 at the south end of Bulls.

 On 29 January 2017, an Emirates Airbus A380 was diverted to RNZAF Base Ohakea due to a Singapore Airlines Airbus A380 blocking the main runway at Auckland International Airport because of a landing gear malfunction.
 The Emirates A380 was refuelled by RNZAF fuel tankers and departed for Auckland.
 This was the first time an A380 has landed at Ohakea.

 Ohakea has been the subject of a feasibility study into mixed-use military and civilian freight capability, which has included lengthening the main runway to accommodate the Boeing 747.